Civil Litigation Lawyers in Georgia

 Georgia civil litigation serves the purpose of providing individuals with compensation for legal injustices or wrongs that have been committed against them.

-In Georgia, the main purpose of civil litigation is not punishment or deterrence.
+In Georgia, the basic purpose of civil litigation is not punishment or deterrence.
 Both of those goals are the province of the criminal justice system.
-Instead, civil litigation in Georgia is meant to provide the victims of wrongdoing with tangible (usually monetary) redress.
+Rather, civil litigation in Georgia is meant to provide the victims of wrongdoing with tangible (usually monetary) redress.

 Georgia is the last of the 13 original colonies and the fourth state to ratify the U.S. Constitution.
 A prominent southern state, Georgia is known for its culture of "southern hospitality".
 Georgia has nearly 160 counties, the second most for any state in the U.S. It is has of the fastest-growing economies and the 9th largest population in America.